 Parent Portal and The Arbor App

-To be able to log into and use the Parent Portal or Arbor App, a Guardian should be a Primary Guardian (required) and a Legal Guardian.
+To be able to log into and use the Parent Portal or Arbor App, a Guardian should be a Primary Guardian (required) and a Legal Guardian (recommended).
 This is because these products display detailed information of the child's school life, behaviour, academic achievement, attendance and identity information.

-When sending communications from the Communications module, e.g. a mail merge email, you can select whether to send to Legal or Primary guardians.
+When sending communications e.g. a mail merge email, you can select whether to send to Legal or Primary guardians.

 A legal guardian will receive all communications addressed to the legal guardians.